Volkswagen: 2017–present: Focus on electric vehicles

-In 2017, Volkswagen announced plans to place a considerable focus on electric vehicles (EV), with a goal to, by 2025, launch at least 30 EV models, and have 20 to 25 percent of their total yearly sales volume (2-3 million) consist of EVs.
+In 2017, Volkswagen announced plans to place a considerable focus on electric vehicles (EV), with a goal to, by 2025, launch at least 30 EV models, and have 20 to 25 per cent of their total yearly sales volume (2–3 million) consist of EVs.
 In September, Volkswagen CEO Matthias Müller stated that the company aimed to have electric versions of all of its vehicle models by 2030, at a cost of 20 billion euro, and 50 billion euro on acquisition of batteries.
 On 6 March 2017 at the Geneva Motor Show Volkswagen presented its prototype for a fully autonomous car, Sedric.

 Volkswagen returned to motorsport in 2018 by unveiling its all-electric I.D.
 R. At the Pikes Peak International Hill Climb, Romain Dumas set an all-time course record of just under eight minutes driving the I.D.
 R.

 In September 2018, Volkswagen announced that it would discontinue production of the Beetle (A5) in 2019.
-Also in September 2018, Volkswagen announced its $100 million investment in Silicon Valley-based solid-state battery startup QuantumScape, becoming the startup's largest automotive investor and gaining representation on its board.
+Also in September 2018, Volkswagen announced its $100 million investment in Silicon Valley–based solid-state battery startup QuantumScape, becoming the startup's largest automotive investor and gaining representation on its board.

 In February 2019, Volkswagen announced that it would launch an entry-level Jetta sub-brand in China aimed at young buyers.
 Three models were announced in July 2019, a sedan and two SUVs, all three of which will be manufactured in China as a part of Volkswagen's joint-venture with FAW.

 In September 2019 at the Frankfurt Motor Show, Volkswagen officially unveiled a refreshed logo (a thinner, two-dimensional version of the previous logo) and new sonic branding, which will accompany the newly launched ID.3 electric vehicle.
 Volkswagen stated that the ID.3 signified the start of a "new era" of the company.

 In September 2019, Volkswagen also announced a program to allow old Beetle models to be converted to run on electric power.
 The electric motor and battery updates will be done in partnership with German company eClassics.
 The electric components used for retrofitting will be based upon those found in the e-up! model.

 In November 2020, Volkswagen announced that, trying to remain the world's largest carmaker in the green era, it has increased its investment in electric and self-driving cars to $86 billion over the next five years.

 In January 2021, Volkswagen announced that its sales in 2020 dropped by 9.9% in China, 23.4% in western Europe and 17.1% in North America.